 The differences between an ARM and a fixed rate mortgage

-An adjustable-rate mortgage is a mortgage where the interest rate varies throughout the life of the loan.
+An adjustable-rate mortgage (or "ARM") is a mortgage where the interest rate varies throughout the life of the loan.
 Many ARMs have an introductory rate that is set for a period of time and then may change.
-One popular adjustable rate mortgage is the 5/1 ARM which means the interest rate stays the same for the first five years of the loan and afterwards may adjust once a year.
+One popular adjustable rate mortgage is the 5/1 ARM loan which means the interest rate stays the same for the first five years of the loan and afterwards may adjust once a year.
 With a fixed rate mortgage, the interest rate stays the same throughout the life of the loan.

-Say for example you refinance your mortgage, pay $1,200 in closing costs, and save $100 a month.
-In this case, you will break even after one year.
-Starting in the second year of the new loan, you will save $100 a month and the longer you live in the house the more you will save.
-This is the reason why financial professionals often recommend you refinance when you are confident you will continue to live in your house for some time.
+Say for example you refinance your 5/1 ARM mortgage, pay $1,200 in closing costs, and save $100 a month when compared to the monthly payment on your previous mortgage.
+In this case, you will break even after one year ($1,200 cost divided by $100 a month savings equals 12 months).
+Starting in the second year of the new loan, you will save $100 a month and the longer you live in the house the more you might save.
+Try our home refinance calculator which includes a break-even analysis to estimate your savings.
+By refinancing, the total finance charges may be higher over the life of the loan.

 Does keeping an adjustable-rate mortgage save money?

-Another question to consider before you refinance is the length of your new loan.
+Another question to consider before you refinance an ARM is the length of your new fixed-rate loan.
 There are two main factors that affect how much money you will pay in interest over the life of a loan.
-The first is the size of your monthly interest payment.
+The first is your interest rate and the size of your monthly interest payment based on this interest rate.
 The second is how many years you are paying these monthly interest costs.
-If you refinance from an old mortgage that has 25 years left to a new 30 year fixed-rate mortgage, you may take longer to pay off the new loan.
+If you refinance from an existing mortgage that has 25 years left until it is paid off to a new 30 year fixed-rate mortgage, you may take longer to pay off the new loan.
 And pay more money in interest as a result.